 Is Borscht Healthy or Low Carb?

-Most root vegetables are not low carb, and beets are no exception.
-Tomatoes also include a healthy does of fruit sugar, so I would not call borscht low carb.
+Most root vegetables are not low-carb, and beets are no exception.
+Tomatoes also include a healthy dose of fruit sugar, so I would not call borscht low-carb.
 “Healthy” however is very descriptive of borscht!

-The specific health metrics depends on which version of borscht you make.
-If you use meat or a meat stock, it will be packed with protein.
-Beets are high in iron, carrot and tomatoes are high in vitamin C, potassium and vitamin B6, and cabbage is great for fiber vitamin K & C.
+The specific health metrics depend on which version of borscht you make.
+If you use meat or meat stock, it will be packed with protein.
+Beets are high in iron, carrots, and tomatoes are high in vitamin C, potassium, and vitamin B6.
+Cabbage is great for fiber plus vitamin K & C.

 How to Peel and Grate Beets:

-- To peel beets, use a simple potato peeler like this one.
+- To peel beets, use a simple potato peeler like this one from Amazon.

 - To grate the peeled beets, I use a classic box grater.
 You can also use a food processor to grate the beets.
 It’s just more things to wash.